intel/perfmon/README.md

 This field is specific to the json format.
 There is only 1 file for core and offcore events in this format.
 This field is set to 1 for offcore events and 0 for core events.

+## Platform Specific Details

+### Tremont based platforms Snow Ridge, Elkhart Lake, and Jasper Lake
+Please use SNR core event files.
+The EHL events folder is populated with a copy of SNR `core.json` for convenience.

+### Knights Mill (KNM)
+Please use KNL perfmon event files for KNM.
+The KNM events folder is populated with copies of KNL for convenience.

 ## For additional information:
 * Intel Platform Monitoring Homepage http://software.intel.com/en-us/platform-monitoring/
 * http://software.intel.com/en-us/articles/performance-monitoring-on-intel-xeon-processor-e5-family